ADD CONDITION

 Warnings and Precautions

-This product is for external use only, so please avoid applying it to wounds, cuts, damaged skin, or any areas that are infected.
+This product is for external use only, so please avoid applying it to wounds, cuts, or any damaged or infected skin.
 It should not be used on sensitive areas such as your eyes, mouth, genitals, or any mucous membranes.

 If you notice that your condition worsens, experience redness or irritation, or if your symptoms last more than 7 days or return shortly after improvement, stop using the product and contact your doctor.
-Additionally, if you notice any signs of skin injury, like pain, swelling, or blistering at the application site, seek medical advice.
+Additionally, if you see signs of skin injury like pain, swelling, or blistering where the product was applied, seek medical advice.
 If you are pregnant or breastfeeding, consult a healthcare professional before using this product.

 In case of accidental swallowing, it’s important to get emergency medical help immediately or contact a Poison Control Center at 800-222-1222.